-Five years on from the original series’ dramatic and bloody end, we’re heading back into the dark and twisted world of Breaking Bad.
+Nearly six years after the original series’ dramatic and bloody end, we’re heading back into the dark and twisted world of Breaking Bad.

-News first broke on November 6 that the acclaimed show’s creator Vince Gilligan is planning a brand new movie that will have concrete ties to the same universe in which aspiring meth “cooks” Walter White and Jesse Pinkman fucked shit up across five stunning seasons from 2008 to 2013.
-Breaking Bad star Bryan Cranston also confirmed that, yes, a new movie is definitely in the works — and that he’d be up for reprising his role as Walt, too.
+News first broke in November 2018 that the acclaimed show’s creator Vince Gilligan was planning a brand new movie that will have concrete ties to the same universe in which aspiring meth “cooks” Walter White and Jesse Pinkman fucked shit up across five stunning seasons from 2008 to 2013.
+Breaking Bad‘s main star Bryan Cranston also confirmed that, yes, a new movie is definitely in the works — and that he’d be up for reprising his role as Walt, too.

-Details about the movie — which will follow the ongoing Better Call Saul as the second spin-off to emerge from the story of the original show — are only just emerging, and they’ll only continue to do so, as filming on the project is set to begin in the coming weeks.
-But, for now, here’s everything we know so far about the upcoming Breaking Bad movie.
+Details about the movie — which will follow the ongoing Better Call Saul as the second spin-off to emerge from the story of the original show — are still emerging, but, for now, here’s everything we know so far about the upcoming Breaking Bad movie, El Camino.

 Is there a title for the Breaking Bad movie?

-Do we know when it might be released?
+Do we know when El Camino: A Breaking Bad Movie will be released?

 Is there a trailer?

 There have now been a whole bunch of previews, and the latest reveals the return of junkyard owner and Walt and Jesse’s ally, Old Joe (played by Larry Hankin).
 In the new trailer, Jesse is seen calling up Joe while on the run from the Nazi compound which served as the setting for Breaking Bad‘s last-ever scene.